koinov/zkvote/README.md

 # Tornado Vote Privacy Solution based on Tornado Cash

-Tornado Vote is a privacy voting solution based on outstanding Tornado Cash that utilize zkSNARKs.
+Tornado Vote is a privacy voting solution based on outstanding [Tornado Cash](https://tornado.cash) that utilizes zkSNARKs.

 ## Installation

-Currently solution is designed for Ganache-cli local testnet.
+Currently, solution is designed and tested for Ganache local testnet.

+Do not forget to start ganache-cli.

 Deploy to local network:
 ```